-- 6.1 Our RSE is taught as part of our Life Learning curriculum.
+Our RSE is taught as part of our PSHE curriculum.
 The course is delivered to all students through discrete life learning lessons taught by our teachers.
-There is one lesson of taught Life Learning (PSHEE) a week for all year groups.
+There is one lesson of taught PSHE a week for all year groups.
 Elements of the programme may be supported through the bringing in of additional expertise, such as outside speakers, trained health professionals, or the use of teachers with a particular interest or knowledge in a specific area.
 In addition to these discrete Life Learning sessions, PSHEE is also embedded within the curriculum (e.g. social issues through the teaching of English Literature; Health through Biology and PE; Citizenship through History & RE).
+There are also centrally organised sessions which supplement the delivery in house.

+For more information about our RSE curriculum, see Appendices 1 and 2 and our Curriculum Policy.

-There are also centrally organised sessions which supplement the delivery in house. - 6.2 RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds, including: - Families - Respectful relationships, including friendships - Online and media - Being safe - Intimate and sexual relationships, including sexual health - 6.3 For more information about our RSE curriculum, see Appendices 1 and 2 and our Curriculum Policy. - 6.4 These areas of learning are taught within the context of family life, taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBTQ+ parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures), along with reflecting sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).
+- RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds, including: - Families - Respectful relationships, including friendships - Online and media - Being safe - Intimate and sexual relationships, including sexual health

+For more information about our RSE curriculum, see Appendices 1 and 2 and our Curriculum Policy.

+6.3 These areas of learning are taught within the context of family life, taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBTQ+ parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures), along with reflecting sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).